Hortense de Beauharnais: Early life

 Hortense Eugénie Cécile Bonaparte was born in Paris, France, on 10 April 1783.
 She was born as the second child and first daughter to Alexandre François Marie, Vicomte de Beauharnais, and Joséphine Tascher de la Pagerie.
+Alexandre assumed her legal paternity, but when Joséphine announced him the birth of Hortense he wrote her that he knew for certain that baby was the result of adultery.
 Her parents separated when she was five years old and, between the ages of five and ten, she was sent to live in Martinique.
 Her father was executed on 23 July 1794, at the time of the French Revolution, a few days before the end of the Reign of Terror.
 Her mother was imprisoned in the Carmelites’ prison, from which she was released on 6 August 1794, due to the intervention of her friend Thérèse Tallien.
 Two years later, her mother married Napoléon Bonaparte.

 Hortense was described as having been an amusing and pretty child with long, pale golden-blonde hair and blue eyes.
 She received her education at the school of Madame Jeanne Campan in St-Germain-en-Laye together with Napoléon's youngest sister Caroline Bonaparte, who later married Joachim Murat.
 She was sent to boarding school when her mother, Josephine, decided that she did not have enough time to raise children.
 There, she developed a love for fine art and music.
 Hortense was an accomplished amateur musical composer and supplied the army of her stepfather with rousing marches, including Partant pour la Syrie.
 She also enjoyed playing games and excelled at billiards particularly.

 In 1802, at Napoléon's request, Hortense married his brother Louis Bonaparte.
 Hortense was reluctant to marry at first, but her mother persuaded her to accept the proposal for the political wellbeing and prosperity of the family.